 To maintain competitiveness, manufacturers continually seek more efficient and sustainable practices.
 A P2 assessment can save businesses both resources and money.
 If your business has environmental goals, or challenges with waste, water, energy, or toxics use and exposure, we can help.
-We are currently offering this assessment FREE to participating business.
+Assessments can help businesses:

 PPRC developed a series of resources to help automotive owners and technicians get informed about common chemicals found in a repair shop.
 The resources developed were designed to help both Do-It-Yourselfers (DIYers) as well as industry professionals.
 Resources include:

 - A series of fact sheets that provide concise information about Solvent Safety Heirarchy, Best Management Practices for Parts Cleaners, Parts Washers Comparison, Floor Cleanup, and Antifreeze Choices.

 - A webinar that focuses on Best Management Practices of a Shop, Safer Alternatives, Compliance, and How to Green Your Shop.